mkimuci/ioling/pages/About/01_faq.md

 There is more information in this document as to how to set up a contest and become an accredited member of the IOL.

-#### I have question about a specific country that has a national contest
+#### I have a question about a specific country that has a national contest
 Please contact the organisers of that contest directly.
 The IOL is not responsible for national contests, they are run independently from the IOL.
-You can find out the websites and contact details at https://ioling.org/local_organizers/.
+You can find out the websites and contact details at [https://ioling.org/countries/](/countries/).

 #### As a student, how can I participate?
-First, check if your country has a national contest already by viewing the listing https://ioling.org/local_organizers/.
+First, check if your country has a national contest already by viewing [the listing of countries](/countries/).
 You can only participate in the IOL by qualifying through your national contest.

 All questions about specific national contests need to be directed to said national contest, the IOL does not directly organise the national contests.